-The number of hours of subsidised child care that families will have access to per fortnight will be determined by a three-step activity test.
+The number of hours of subsidised child care that families have access to per fortnight is determined by a three-step activity test.

 In two parent families both parents, unless exempt, must meet the activity test.
-In the case where both parents meet different steps of the activity test, the parent with the lowest entitlement will determine the hours of subsidised care for the child.
+In the case where both parents meet different steps of the activity test, the parent with the lowest entitlement determines the hours of subsidised care for the child.

 |Step||Hours of activity*||Maximum number of hours of subsidy per child*|